intel/intel-ipsec-mb/README.md

 # Intel(R) Multi-Buffer Crypto for IPsec Library

 The library provides software crypto acceleration primarily targeting packet processing applications.
-It can be used for application such as: IPsec, TLS, Wireless (RAN), Cable or MPEG DRM.
+It can be used for applications such as: IPsec, TLS, Wireless (RAN) and Cable.
+It also provides post-quantum cryptography (PQC) algorithms for applications migrating to quantum-resistant key establishment and digital signatures.

 The library is hosted on [GitHub](https://github.com/intel/intel-ipsec-mb) and is used as software crypto provider in [DPDK](https://www.dpdk.org/), [Intel(R) QAT Engine](https://github.com/intel/QAT_Engine)